Be an AdvoCat

 There is power in numbers!
 Please share this information with people you know.
-Ask them at least to join as Advocats and to avoid patronizing abusive venues, which takes little effort.
+Ask them to join as an AdvoCat and to avoid patronizing abusive venues that exhibit exotic cats.
 Urge them to take the more proactive steps above and donate if they can.
-Use the shortened link below to send them to this page:

 Thank you so much for your interest in adding your voice to stop the abuse of exotic cats!
 Become an AdvoCat today!